-Physical parameters of pH, specific conductance (SC), oxidation reduction potential (ORP), and temperature were measured in-situ using Hydrolab multi-parameter sampling equipment from 0-300 ft during the spring 2007 event and 0-600 ft during the fall event.
+Physical parameters of pH, specific conductance (SC), oxidation reduction potential (ORP), and temperature were measured in-situ using Hydrolab multi-parameter sampling equipment from 0-600 ft during each event.
 Equipment constraints prevented deeper in-situ depth measurements.
-Seasonal changes in physical parameters for the 2007 sampling season can be found in figure 2-47, and long-term (2001-2007) changes can be found in figure 2-48.
+Seasonal changes in physical parameters for the 2008 sampling season can be found in figure 2-47, and long-term (2001-2008) changes can be found in figure 2-48.

 Figure 2-47.
-2007 Seasonal depth profiles for the Berkeley Pit Lake System.
+2008 Seasonal depth profiles for the Berkeley Pit Lake System.

-The diagram in the upper-left shows pH profiles as a function of depth, whereas the diagram in the upper right illustrates SC depth profiles.
-The lower left diagram is a depth profile of ORP, and temperature profiles are given in the lower right diagram of the figure.
-A total of two profiling events occurred in 2007, all of which are illustrated above.
-The fall 2007 profile event extended to 600 ft below the water surface as the purchase of new equipment allowed deeper profiling capabilities.
+The diagram in the upper-left shows pH profiles as a function of depth, whereas the diagram in the upper right illustrates temperature profiles.
+Profiles of Eh are given in the lower left diagram, and specific conductance profiles are shown in the lower right diagram of the figure.
+A total of two profiling events occurred in 2008, both of which are illustrated above.

-Data collected in the fall are shown for six years: 2001, 2003, 2004, 2005, 2006 and 2007.
-All data were collected by members of the MBMG.
-Both 2001 and 2003 data represent a time when
+Profiles collected in the fall are shown for seven years (2001, 2003, 2004, 2005, 2006, 2007, and 2008) in figure 2-48.
+All data were collected by members of the MBMG staff.
+Both 2001 and 2003 data represent a time when HSB water was being diverted into the Berkeley Pit, and is a representation of the three-year period when HSB water was allowed to pool in the Berkeley Pit surface water, and copper recovery operations were suspended.
+In November 2003, the HSB treatment plant went online, capturing and treating HSB water, and in January of 2004 Montana Resources began pumping at depth for Cu-recovery operations.
+Profiles shown for the 2004, 2005,

-HSB water was being diverted into the Berkeley Pit, and is a representation of the three-year period when HSB water was allowed to collect in the Berkeley Pit.
-In November 2003, the lime treatment plant began to capture and treat HSB water, and the 2004, 2005, 2006 and 2007 events represent one, two, three and four-year post-HSB-diversion intervals respectively.
+2006, 2007 and 2008 events represent a time period of continuous pumping at depth for Curecovery.

 Figure 2-48.
-Long-term changes in depth profiles for selected parameter in the Berkeley Pit Lake.All data from all years are representative of fall sampling events, and were collected by the MBMG.
+Long-term changes in depth profiles for selected parameter in the Berkeley Pit Lake.
+All data from all years are representative of fall sampling events, and were collected by the MBMG.